cassyxmarie/Intro_2DayHangman_JavaScript-Specs/README.md

 ## Description

 _This application allows the user to play the game Hangman.
-The user picks letters from a dropdown in order to spell out a puzzle word which is randomly chosen from a word bank.
+The user picks letters from a dropdown to assist them in spelling out a puzzle word, which is randomly chosen from a word bank.
 They have 6 wrong guesses before they lose, and the game is over._

 ## Setup/Installation Requirements